Skip to main content

 Taking 12 months to upload a 52x7 pixel image, through thousands of git commits, ... that's completely reasonable right?

-We've just reached roughly the halfway point, with half of the letter 'M' visible.
-You can see the result for yourself on my GitHub Profile Page.
+This is roughly the halfway point, with half of the letter 'M' visible.
+You can see the result (at the time of writing at least) for yourself on my GitHub Profile Page.

 This is what the masterpeice will look like when complete, viewed using GitHub's light and dark themes: